oojas/Python-for-data-science-NPTEL-/readme.md

 ## How to install jupyter?

 1. Run command pip install jupyter in your command prompt
-2. After being installed use jupyter notebook command to run jupyter.
+2. After being installed use jupyter notebook command in your command prompt to run jupyter.
 3. -[Usage of jupyter](https://youtu.be/jZ952vChhuI)